JayLangfordGitHub/DeepSpaceImageAnalyser/README.md

 2. Compile the application in your software.

 ## Usage
-1. Load your deep space image.
+1. Load your deep space image from the DeepSpaceImageFolder provided.
 2. Use the provided controls to convert, filter, label, and analyze the stars.
 3. View the results and make necessary adjustments using the filters.